-The TOTAL CONTRACT AMOUNT is an amount not to exceed \$\\$.
+The State will make payment for services upon satisfactory completion of the services.
+The TOTAL CONTRACT AMOUNT is an amount not to exceed \$.
 The State will not pay Consultant's expenses, including but not limited to travel, lodging and meals, as a separate item.
 Payment will be made pursuant to itemized invoices submitted with a signed state voucher.
 Payment will be made consistent with SDCL Ch.
 5-26.
 Any overpayment of this Agreement shall be returned to the State within thirty (30) days after written notification to Consultant.